Trans-Colorado Airlines Flight 2286: Investigation and probable cause

-Investigators from the National Transportation Safety Board (NTSB) learned that First Officer Harvey had a history of alcohol abuse.
-However, Harvey had completed a physical exam the day before the crash and was found at that time to be free of alcohol or illegal drugs.
+Investigators from the National Transportation Safety Board (NTSB) learned that Harvey had a history of alcohol abuse.
+However, he had completed a physical exam the day before the crash and was found at that time to be free of alcohol or illegal drugs.
 In addition, tests on Harvey's body were negative for alcohol or drugs.

-During the investigation, however, the NTSB was informed by another pilot that after the crash, he encountered a woman that claimed to be the fiancée of Captain Silver.
-The woman claimed to have "done a bag of cocaine" with Silver on the night before the accident.
+However, the NTSB was soon approached by another pilot who had encountered a woman claiming to be Silver's fiancée.
+The woman claimed to have "done a bag of cocaine" with Silver the night before the accident.
 The NTSB attempted to contact and interview the woman, but were unsuccessful.
-However, tests on Silver's body found traces of cocaine and its metabolites in his blood and urine.
+Tests on Silver's body found traces of cocaine and its metabolites in his blood and urine.
 The NTSB concluded that Silver had likely used cocaine twelve to eighteen hours before the accident, and that his piloting skills were likely degraded as a result of his drug use.

-On 4 February 1989, the NTSB issued its final report on Flight 2286, in which it stated its finding of the probable cause of the crash:
+On February 4, 1989, the NTSB issued its final report on Flight 2286, in which it stated its finding of the probable cause of the crash:

+The aircraft was not equipped with a cockpit voice recorder or flight data recorder, as the Federal Aviation Administration (FAA) did not require such small regional aircraft to be equipped with such recorders at the time.
+After the accident, the FAA mandated the installation of flight recorders in all aircraft operating scheduled flights.